bfgasparin/symfony-apache-docker/README.md

-> # Attention This image is not ready for production usage.
+> # Attention: This image is not ready for production usage.
 It's still in development.
 Do not use it yet.

 # Symfony Base Image